The Serious Consequences Of Back And Neck Injuries

 If you have suffered a back or neck injury, it is critical that you consult with a knowledgeable personal injury attorney.
-The insurance company may be contacting you soon about a settlement, if they have not already done so.
+The insurance company may be contacting you soon about a settlement, if it has not already done so.

 Unfortunately, many people sign away their rights to a full financial recovery because they do not understand the significance of their injuries.
-They may not understand that they may require surgery, their condition may become chronic and they may need additional medical care in the future.
+They may not understand that they may require surgery, their condition may become chronic and they may need additional medical care.
 The goal of the insurance company is to settle your case as inexpensively as possible, so you need an attorney who will look out for your best interests.

-To speak with an experienced personal injury lawyer who is dedicated to the protection of your rights, contact the Law Offices of Wade E. Byrd.
-We have been advocating on behalf of clients in personal injury cases for more than 35 years and offer more than 30 years of experience in medical malpractice cases.
-We can help if you have sustained a back or neck injury, including:
+To speak with an experienced personal injury lawyer who is dedicated to the protection of your rights, contact the Law Offices of Wade E. Byrd P.A. in Fayetteville.
+We have been advocating on behalf of clients in personal injury cases for more than 40 years and offer more than 40 years of experience in medical malpractice cases.
+We can help if you have suffered a back or neck injury, including:

 - Lower back injury